 Robert moved to Indiana in 1983 after growing up in California.
 He started his own company, Walson and Company Incorporated, in Columbus, IN during 1983.
 He received a bachelor’s degree from the University of California, Berkeley then continued his education by receiving his master’s and later on his PhD from the University of Illinois.

-Robert began getting involved with the National Alliance on Mental Illness (NAMI) after his son had been diagnosed with long-term mental illness.
+Robert got involved with the National Alliance on Mental Illness (NAMI) after his son was diagnosed with a mental illness.
 He started locally with NAMI Indianapolis, then got involved with NAMI Indiana and NAMI National over time, while working for his own company and teaching chemistry and physics at Butler University (1995-2010).
 After 15 years of teaching, he retired and has remained active in the community through volunteering at his church.
 Through NAMI Indianapolis, he continues to teach classes with families called “Family to Family”.
 He regularly volunteers at St. Vincent’s hospital with his adult son.

 Linda Driggs officially became a Commission member in January 2014.
 Born and raised in Cheyenne, Wyoming, she ventured to Hastings, Nebraska for college after high school, which is where she met her husband of 40 years, Daniel Driggs.
 Linda has lived in Nebraska, Wyoming and Ohio.
 She and her family now reside in Frankfort, Indiana.
 They have two daughters.